lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

 All the above settings are optional.
 If the network and address are not set, the local syslog will be used.
 If the level is not set, the default value is info.
 If the tag is not set, there will be no tag used.

+Since syslog already has its own timestamp, the timestamp in the log can be disabled by setting `logDisableTimestamp` to true.

 ## Timezone